maker0101/Todoist_Clone/README.md

 It's a more _complex_ coding project than anything I've attempted previously (as of February 2022), as I wanted to:

 - Practice React under more _real-world_ conditions to find and push my limits.
-- Experience some of the pain points and needs of a growing codebase (e.g. managing state, organizing files, automated testing, ...).
+- Experience some of the stress points and needs of a growing codebase (e.g. managing state, organizing files, automated testing, ...).
 - Go from zero to a fully deployed web app for the first time.

 This project might be interesting for anyone learning React, who's looking for a practice project that's...